 7.9 Advantages and disadvantages

-7.10 Conclusion
+7.10 Summary

 8 IMO Marine Electronic Highway (Malacca Straits) (MEH)

 The Marine Electronic Highway (MEH) is envisioned to be a regional network of marine information technologies linked through the electronic navigational charts (ENCs) and electronic chart display and information systems (ECDIS).
 The availability of differential global positioning system (DGPS) is a key parameter.
 All of this will exist in the context of an integrated bridge system.